 Sushi Type 6: Nigirizuhi or Nigiri Sushi

 Although it is the most common type of sushi served at restaurants, nigirizushi requires practice and experience.
-In the pursuit of making stellar pieces of nigirizushi, sushi chefs put in many years to perfect the rice and knife skills to get the fish into the impeccable slice.
-It’s not the type of sushi that the Japanese home cooks commonly make.
+In the pursuit of making stellar pieces of nigirizushi, sushi chefs put in many years to perfect the rice and knife skills to get the fish into an impeccable slice.
+It’s not the type of sushi that Japanese home cooks commonly make.

 But, that doesn’t mean we can’t enjoy nigirizuhi at home.
-Even when the presentation may not live up to the professional standard, your homemade Nigiri Sushi still taste super delicious and make such a treat!
+Even when the presentation may not live up to the professional standard, your homemade Nigiri Sushi still tastes super delicious and make such a treat!
 I’ve made Nigiri Sushi at home countless times, and trust me, you’ll only get better with time.

 You can find my recommendation on where to get sashimi-grade fish for your sushi below.

 Nigiri sushi is considered finger food.
 You can pick it up with your chopsticks, but your fingers are just fine.
 When dipping the sushi, partially tilt the fish end so the soy sauce won’t get onto the rice.